openhab/openhabian/docs/openhabian.md

 The openHABian setup will take 15 up to 45 minutes to complete all steps.
 This time highly depends on your device's performance, your internet connection and sometimes even on the load of external servers.

-You can also check the current progress status by using SSH Progress Report or WebIF Progress Report, more information about this two options below.
+You can also check the current progress status by using SSH Progress Report or Web-Based Progress Report, more information about this two options below.

 <!--
 ##### LED Indication (RPi only)